jellyfin-archive/jellyfin-docs/general/clients/codec-support.md

 <sup>3</sup>May be (partially) dependent on Hardware support (can be compensated with CPU decoding on Android).
 On Android most new Phones in the higher price range and many "4K" AndroidTV devices have VP9 hardwaredecoding support.
 Refer to you manufacturer for supported codecs.

-<sup>4</sup>AV1 support is experimental and often too slow for CPU decoding and as of writing this (05.2020) there is no hardware support yet.
+<sup>4</sup>AV1 support is experimental and often too slow for CPU decoding and as of writing this (05.2020) there is no hardware support on most devices yet.

 [Format Cheetsheet:](https://en.wikipedia.org/wiki/MPEG-4#MPEG-4_Parts)